agent-demo/test2/README.md

 - **[MNEMOSYNE](https://github.com/Maris-CHALDEAS/MNEMOSYNE)** — A browser-based, Chaldea-themed visual-novel experience with typewriter dialogue, branching choices, affinity, and multiple endings.
 Built for vibes; a great home for creative frontend contributions. *Difficulty: intermediate.*

+If you are indecisive may i recommend you reader.cpp.
+Don't let it's simplistic application fool, it's a glorious overengineered piece of work.
+I think you will certainly like it.

 ## Credits

 The source code for `apps/calculator` was provided by [Utkarsh-1771](https://github.com/Utkarsh-1771/).